elastic/integrations/packages/cloud_security_posture/docs/README.md

 IAM role ARN can be used to specify which AWS IAM role to assume to generate temporary credentials.
 For more details see [AssumeRole API documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

-To use an IAM role ARN, you need to provide either a [credential profile](#use-a-shared-credentials-file) or [access keys](#use-access-keys-directly) along with the `role_arn` advanced option.
+To use an IAM role's ARN, you need to provide either a [credential profile](#use-a-shared-credentials-file) or [access keys](#use-access-keys-directly) along with the `role_arn` advanced option.
 `role_arn` is used to specify which AWS IAM role to assume for generating temporary credentials.